shahnewaz-labib/Alien-Invasion/README.md

 # Alien-Invasion
 Game from 'Python Crash Course'

-Run the alien_invasion.py and enjoy xD
+Run the alien_invasion.py and enjoy <3